 Can I get a tour of the Pi Chapter Fraternity House?

 You are more than welcome to come tour our fraternity house.
 Simply contact the rush chairmen and they will be happy to meet with you.
-If you would like to take a virtual tour you can do so here:

 How do I participate in rush?

 Fraternities at OSU participate in a summer rush.
 Rush is simply the way that prospective members (RUSHEES) interact with members of different Fraternities to find out where they are the most comfortable and where they feel they belong.
 Summer rush is an open rush, meaning that there are few requirements placed on RUSHEES and there is no timeframe that must be followed.
 Only a few rules exist:

 - ALCOHOL IS PROHIBITED AT ALL RUSH FUNCTIONS

 - DIRTY RUSH (speaking negatively about other Fraternities to gain an unfair advantage by making false statements) IS PROHIBITED

 - RUSHEES are not allowed to sign with any Fraternity until after a certain date, usually in mid-June, established by the University.
 Greek luncheons are held almost every week-day throughout the summer to provide rushees and their parents an opportunity to meet with representatives of different houses.
 Incoming students may register for these luncheons on the morning of their enrollment sessions at the university, and the luncheons are held in the Student Union.